Dean177/reason-standard/docs/Conventions.md

 ```

 This section was heavily inspired by [Javier Chavarri's excellent blog post](https://www.javierchavarri.com/data-first-and-data-last-a-comparison/) and the discussions on the [Bucklescipt](https://github.com/BuckleScript/bucklescript/issues/2625) and [Reason](https://github.com/facebook/reason/issues/1452#issuecomment-350424873) GitHub issue trackers.

+## Check out the API

+Now is a great time to jump straight into the [API](/api).

+If you want to find out more about why it exists and how you can help, read on.